Which Of The Following Refers To Type Of Service

 1. Introduction: Why Classifying Services Matters

 Service classification is not just an academic exercise; it is a practical tool for strategic planning, pricing, and customer experience design.
-By understanding whether a service is intangible, perishable, inconsistent, or involved, you can align resources, set realistic expectations, and differentiate your brand.
-On top of that, the “type of service” framework connects directly to key marketing concepts such as the 4 P’s (Product, Price, Place, Promotion) and the service‑dominant logic that places the customer at the center of value creation Easy to understand, harder to ignore..
+That said, by understanding whether a service is intangible, perishable, inconsistent, or involved, you can align resources, set realistic expectations, and differentiate your brand.
+Also worth noting, the “type of service” framework connects directly to key marketing concepts such as the 4 P’s (Product, Price, Place, Promotion) and the service‑dominant logic that places the customer at the center of value creation But it adds up..

 2. Core Dimensions Used to Define Service Types